sourcegraph/handbook/content/departments/technical-success/ce/process/tech-win-process.md

 - Tag TA leadership for TA assignment
 - Confirm whether IE will be performing the Production Implementation
-- CE has updated the [Technical Design Document](https://docs.google.com/document/d/1vjETRXdUtLSTRrnMAuN6aEbR_Xx0qHacONrnI0zoPyc/) with details about the customer’s production deployment plans (unless IE is leading the Production Implementation)
+- For complex deployments, CE has updated artifacts in the the [Technical Design Documents](https://drive.google.com/drive/folders/1o-4rB24vcYsOiUzSEr_vzJsC7pE03yYC) folder with details about the customer’s production deployment plans (unless IE is leading the Production Implementation)
 - Introduce TA to the customer

-### Technical Design Document Creation and Review

-As early as the Qualification stage (Stage 2), CEs begin to collect information about and work to understand the needs of prospective customers.
-The learnings from these discussions (business and technical challenges, current environment, and technical and functional requirements) are recorded in a Technical Design Document.

-- Every prospective customer must have a Technical Design Document established starting as early as Stage 2 (Qualification) and completed by Stage 4 (Technical and Business Validation).
-TDDs are stored in a [central repository](https://drive.google.com/drive/folders/1o-4rB24vcYsOiUzSEr_vzJsC7pE03yYC) for easy collaboration with other CEs, Sales, Support, and Engineering.
-- All TDDs for [Tier 1 accounts](https://docs.google.com/document/d/14420oruJWMLKj67ObZiDzRK5GpHmRWXDjlDbH7L6T00/edit) must be reviewed by a peer on the CE team.
-- All TDDs with [non-standard technical requirements](https://docs.google.com/spreadsheets/d/101JXaau2EPvi322AOFmNeoeuXSJqlruD8gBBsHl1fmI/edit#gid=33376279) must be reviewed by a peer on the CE team.

 ### Tech Review Process